ArielHorwitz/botroyale/docs/guides/battle-primer.md

 ## Turns and Steps

 When a round begins and the turn order is prepared, each unit will have their turn.
-On their turn, the battle will repeatedly poll them for an action and apply it to the game (see: `api.actions`).
+On their turn, the battle will repeatedly poll them for an action and apply it to the game (see: `botroyale.api.actions`).
 These events are known as `steps`.
 After every step the battle will poll the unit again on the next step.
 If the action is an _idle_ action, it ends the turn and then next unit's turn will begin on the following step.
 If the action is illegal for any reason, it is as if an _idle_ action was played.

 ## Rules